MaChewwwww/gdg-pup-js/3. Conditional Statements/README.md

     - **Adult**: If the age is 20 or greater, set the `category` variable to "Adult".
     - **Invalid Age**: If the age is a negative number or any other invalid input, set the `category` variable to "Invalid age.
 Please enter a valid number."

+### Tips:
+- **Double-check Reference Links**: Ensure all reference links (e.g., images, stylesheets) are correct and accessible.
+- **Input Validation**: Make sure your JavaScript code properly handles unexpected inputs (e.g., negative numbers or non-numeric characters).
+- **Browser Compatibility**: Test your application on different browsers to ensure consistent performance.
+- **Comment Your Code**: Add comments in your JavaScript code to explain what each part does.
+This will make it easier to understand and maintain.
+- **Code Formatting**: Use consistent code formatting to enhance readability.
+Tools like Prettier can help with this.
+- **Testing**: Test your age-checking function thoroughly to ensure all edge cases are handled correctly.